jperkin/bob/README.md

 Bob's goal is to become a simple but powerful, complete, and user-friendly utility for building pkgsrc packages.

+## Status

+- [x] Basic app, config files, etc.
+- [x] Sandboxes implemented for illumos, macOS, NetBSD.
+- [.]
+Threaded scan processes (missing some variables).
+- [.]
+Scan resolution / DAG (more testing for cyclic deps).
+- [ ] Build processes in sandboxes.
+- [ ] Nice full-screen UI / reports / etc.

+Presently you can use `bob` to create sandboxes and perform a multi-threaded scan of specified `PKGPATH`s (with a nice progress bar), and it will determine the correct order to build the packages in, but does not yet actually build them.

 ## Design Goals

 There are two main methods currently used to update a pkgsrc installation.